Overview

 Researchers at La Jolla Institute for Immunology (LJI) study the root causes of food allergies with the goal of guiding novel therapeutics.

-LJI Professor Toshiaki Kawakami, M.D., Ph.D., and his team study the activity of specific cells found in mucosal and connective tissues, called mast cells, in response to allergens from food.
+In his career at LJI, Professor Emeritus Toshiaki Kawakami, M.D., Ph.D., and his team studied the activity of specific cells found in mucosal and connective tissues, called mast cells, in response to allergens from food.
 Mast cells can respond to allergens by triggering a range of symptoms and signs—from itching, wheezing, and sneezing to life-threatening anaphylaxis.

 Learn more: